Pipelines

 Pipeline folders

-To create a folder, click the + icon in the top-right of the Pipelines panel and click Add new folder.
+To create a top-level folder, click Add at the top of the Pipelines tab and click New folder.
 Enter a name for the folder and click Create.
 Folder names can contain alphanumeric characters, dashes, and underscores.

 You can collapse or expand a folder by clicking the > icon.